 Thanks to their previous experience and network, Beebyte got off to a flying start.
 Knowing that Plesk helps entrepreneurs get started with small business, setting up a business with Plesk was a no-brainer.

-After some time and gaining a certain volume of customers, Beebyte grew to a four-person team and started using Plesk’s WordPress Toolkit.
+After some time and gaining a certain volume of customers, Beebyte grew to a four-person team and started using Plesk’s WP Toolkit.
 Both Plesk and Beebyte attended WordCamp Nijmeijin in 2019.
 Earlier Beebyte had attended WordCamp Stockholm and WordCamp Norrköping and gained a good reputation within the Swedish WordPress community.

 Beebyte now offers Shared WordPress hosting as one of its main, high-performance solutions.
 With the help of its solutions, the PHP code is processed faster and visitors get a better experience with a faster page.
 In Beebyte’s web host, there are smart features for WordPress management such as staging and copying sites, installing and updating free SSL certificates.
 You can also secure installation with Beebyte’s WordPress security tools and manage updates directly from the web host’s control panel (based on Plesk).
 Additionally, Beebyte delivers its in-house developed monitoring engine and great customer service within a single pane of administration for both end-users and resellers.